 Some types of music are more conducive to a spiritual epiphany than others.
-To me, instrumental music seems to best suited for that purpose.
+To me, instrumental music seems to be best suited for that purpose.
 Without words, you can just relax, look within, meditate and see what you can find.

 Moreover, with instrumental (or ambient) music you never know what to expect.
 The only thing that you can be quite sure of is that it’s going to be beautiful.

 Surprise is one of the main ingredients of good music.
 That’s why I love the meditative music of Munir Bashir.
-His use of silence and a variety of the musical ideas are truly masterful.
-It’s perfect if you want to practice Zen attitude in your life.
+His use of silence and a variety of musical ideas are truly masterful.
+It’s perfect if you want to practice a Zen attitude in your life.